pravsels/SynthPar/README.md

 # SynthPar: Synthetic Faces for Demographic Parity in Face Recognition Performance

-SynthPar2 aims to facilitate the development and evaluation of face recognition models, with the goal of closing the gap in performance across all demographic groups.
+SynthPar aims to facilitate the development and evaluation of face recognition models, with the goal of closing the gap in performance across all demographic groups.

 It provides 2 key resources: